Rust is an amazing language to work with. However, it comes with an oft-misunderstood tool known as Cargo.

 The reason for using a

-cargo.toml file is to enable concurrent builds across all machines.
+Cargo.toml file is to enable repeatable builds across all machines.
 While

 To understand this better, let’s imagine that there’s no